lin-jennifer/2016NCtranscripts/RNC/README.md

 Contents are separated in folders by day.
 The files that are included in the folders are in **bold** on this README.

-Time Magazine also provides complete transcripts
+Time Magazine also provides complete transcripts - retrieved via google searches of speakers at the RNC

 ## Schedule of Speakers